MiddlewareNewZealand/evaluation-instructions/README.md

 ## Things to consider

+When you come to see us you will need to consider the following so that we can chat about what you have done.

 - You will need to tell us how you went about creating your application and why you created it in the way that you did
 - Think about how you would deploy the application into a production environment
 - Think about how your application is documented - remember that your audience (us) are technical and should be able to run your code